 In 2007, an American businessman and friend of the then Prime Minister of Israel, Ehud Olmert, was visiting Damascus before continuing his journey to Jerusalem.
 On the morning of his departure to Israel, the Mukhabarat, Syria’s secret service, knocked at his hotel room.
 The Syrian agents calmed down the scared businessman – he was not to be taken to some torture prison, of which there were many in Syria.
 Instead, they wanted to know what was Ehud Olmert’s favorite dish.
-Surprised about this question, the businessman answered “hummus”, and half an hour later a big tub of the finest hummus of Syria’s most distinguished restaurant arrived to the hotel room: “For Ehud”.
+Surprised about this question, the businessman answered “hummus”, and half an hour later a big tub of the finest hummus of Syria’s most distinguished restaurant arrived at the hotel room: “For Ehud”.
 The businessman took the hummus to Jerusalem, and on the afternoon of the same day, Olmert sat down with his head of security and ate it without testing whether it was poisoned.
-The meal was filmed and the video sent back to Assad.
+The meal was filmed and the video was sent back to Assad.

 PUZZLE 1: WHY IS ISRAEL AGAINST ASSAD?

 The incident shows that, unlike many other politicians of the region, Assad is not ideologically against Israel.
 Rather, Assad is the ideal type of a lazy Arabic despot whose only concern is to stay in power and have a good life.
 Like most of his peers (many of whom were toppled in the “Arab Spring”), he is highly corrupt, entirely unscrupulous, and easily manipulable.
-Moreover, as the event described above demonstrates, he is potentially interested in finding an agreement with Israel, and he is a ruler with whom Western powers, if they are not too principled, can strike deals.
+Moreover, as the event described above demonstrates, he is potentially interested in finding an agreement with Israel, and he is a ruler with whom Western powers if they are not too principled, can strike deals.
 It has therefore always been puzzling for me why Israeli politicians, particularly right-wingers, regularly engage in the most aggressive rhetorics against Assad’s regime.

 There are two potential explanations, but both are unsatisfactory.
 The first possible reason is Assad’s alliance with Iran and the Lebanese Hezbollah.
 However, Assad is not in a position to choose his friends.
 Had the West been friendlier towards his regime, it is not unlikely that he would prefer allies who were less militant and less religious.
 Assad, who studied ophthalmology in London, is not intrinsically hostile towards the West: not only did he send hummus to Olmert, but he also cooperated very closely with the Western security apparatus whenever he was invited to do so.
 Until 2003, Syria was a partner of the CIA in the “extraordinary rendition” program, which allowed the interrogation of terrorism suspects in countries where the bill of rights was not in place.
 As Robert Baer wrote in the New Statesman: “If you want them to be tortured, you send them to Syria.
 If you want someone to disappear – never to see them again – you send them to Egypt".
 The cooperation, not only with the Americans, went smoothly.
-Even Germany interrogated a terrorism suspect directly in a Syrian prison.
-It shows that Assad, if given the opportunity, would like to partner with the West.
+Even Germany interrogated a terrorist suspect directly in a Syrian prison.
+It shows that Assad if given the opportunity, would like to partner with the West.

 The second potential reason for Israel’s hostility might be a concern that a friendlier dialogue with Syria would bring the return of the Golan Heights back on the table.
 While it is true that Syria would press for a return, Israel would not have to give in.
 Israel also conquered the West Bank from Jordan, never returned it, and today enjoys amicable relations with that country.